 The cultural heritage significance of the Former Hoyts Cinema Centre lies in its highly distinctive and individualistic architectural character which exhibits both oriental and Brutalist qualities.
 The building also has important associations with the development of the cinema industry due to its introduction of the multi-cinema complex to Victoria and the incorporation of a rentable office tower to maximise the use of valuable space.

-The section of building listed here is of primary cultural heritage significance in the context of the place.
+The elements of the building listed here are of primary cultural heritage significance in the context of the place.
 This is shown in red on the diagram.
 A permit is required for works or alterations.

 Exteriors of the entrance structure of the building and the tower, including the mezzanine level and awning.

-The sections of building listed here are deemed to have contributory cultural heritage significance to the place.
+The elements of the building listed here are deemed to have contributory cultural heritage significance to the place.
 They are shown in blue on the diagram.
 A permit is required for works or alterations.
+It is acknowledged that there is scope for some modification of this element, subject to the permit process.

 Exterior of former auditoria of the cinemas to the rear of the entrance structure

-Exterior of the former bulk store, to the rear of the former auditoria

-The following sections of building are of no cultural heritage significance.
-These are shown in yellow on diagram.
-Specific permit exemptions are provided for these items:

-Later structure added to the rear of the building fronting Little Bourke Street

-All interiors

-PERMIT EXEMPTIONS (under section 42 of the Heritage Act)
+PERMIT EXEMPTIONS (under section 42 of the Act)

-DRAFT ONLY – NOT YET APPROVED BY THE HERITAGE COUNCIL – RECOMMENDED UNDER SECTION 33 OF THE HERITAGE ACT

-It should be noted that Permit Exemptions can be granted at the time of registration (under s.42(4) of the Heritage Act).
-Permit Exemptions can also be applied for and granted after registration (under s.66 of the Heritage Act)
+It should be noted that Permit Exemptions can be granted at the time of registration (under s.42(4) of the Act).
+Permit Exemptions can also be applied for and granted after registration (under s.66 of the Act)

 General Condition: 1.
 All exempted alterations are to be planned and carried out in a manner which prevents damage to the fabric of the registered place or object.